The Tale of Three Researchers

 Rush University Medical Center

-Michael Gottlieb, MD is the Director of the Emergency Ultrasound Division and the Program Director for the Clinical Ultrasound Fellowship at Rush University Medical Center.
-He is also the co-creator and Chief Strategic Officer for the Academic Life in Emergency Medicine (ALiEM) Faculty Incubator, as well as the Chair of the ACEP Ultrasound Section and Past-Chair of the AAEM Ultrasound Section.
-He has authored over 450 peer-reviewed publications and has received over $20 million in federal and foundation funding.
-He is also an editor for 8 journals, has received numerous top peer reviewer awards, and is a nationally-recognized speaker and educator.
+Michael Gottlieb, MD is the Vice Chair of Research and Director of the Emergency Ultrasound Division at Rush University Medical Center.
+He is Past-Chair of the ACEP Ultrasound Section and Past-Chair of the AAEM Ultrasound Section.
+He has authored over 500 peer-reviewed publications and is an Editor for Academic Medicine, The Annals of Emergency Medicine, The Western Journal of Emergency Medicine, The American Journal of Emergency Medicine, and Academic Emergency Medicine Education and Training, as well as the Social Media Editor for Academic Emergency Medicine.
+He is Past-Chair of the CORD Academy for Scholarship, Past-Chair of the SAEM Education Summit, Past-Chair of the CORD Education Committee, Past-Chair of the CORD Best Practices Subcommittee, and a nationally-recognized speaker and educator.
 His academic interests include medical education, ultrasound, infectious diseases, heart failure, and diversity, equity, and inclusion.

 • Picture1